JohnEarnest/ok/ike/Readme.md

 - `my`: the vertical position of the mouse in pixels (read only)
 - `pi`: the mathematical constant Pi (read only)
 - `tr`: tick rate; how many times per second `tick` and `draw` are fired (read and write)
+- `framecount`: when recording an animated GIF, the number of frames to render. (read and write)

 iKe provides a number of pre-defined palettes.
 Since transparency is useful, the last color of most palettes is fully transparent: